kinecosystem/kin-website-docs/docs/documentation/ios-sdk.md

 func watchPayments(cursor: String?) throws -> PaymentWatch
 ```

-### Error handling
+### Error Handling

 Kin SDK for iOS wraps errors in extensions of methods of `KinAccount`, for example `StellarError.missingAccount`.

 The underlying error is the actual cause of failure.

-### Common errors
+### Common Errors

 `StellarError.missingAccount`: The account does not exist on the Kin Blockchain.
 You must create the account by issuing an operation with `KinAccount.publicAddress` as the destination.
-This is done using an app-specific service, and is outside thee scope of this SDK.
+This is done using an app-specific service and is outside the scope of this SDK.

 ## License